-As compliance with new energy codes becomes more challenging, designers, builders and code officials are looking to understand the new requirements and for flexibility in design.
-This presentation will focus on how to meet the energy requirements of the 2012 International Residential Code (IRC) and prescriptive options of the 2012 International Energy Conservation Code (IECC).
-Included will be a discussion on the flexibility offered in the codes and what design aids are available to make compliance easier, including DCA 7 – Meeting Residential Energy Requirements with Wood-Frame Construction – 2012 IECC Version and a related Energy UA calculator.
+As compliance with modern energy codes becomes more complex, designers, builders and code officials are looking to more thoroughly understand requirements, especially those that offer flexibility in design.
+This presentation will focus on the prescriptive compliance paths for meeting the energy requirements of the 2012 International Residential Code (IRC) and the 2012 International Energy Conservation Code (IECC).
+Included will be a discussion on the flexibility offered in the codes and what design aids are available to make compliance easier, including DCA 7 – Meeting Residential Energy Requirements with Wood-Frame Construction – 2012 IECC Version and a complementary Energy UA calculator.

 Click here for Stand-Alone Link